Anthem

-Anthem responds to voice sounds produced by visitors
+Anthem responds to voice sounds produced by visitors.

 For this work, a large library of sounds from imaginary animals was specially created; these utterances are emitted by speakers placed inside amorphic-looking sculptures hanging from the ceiling.
 In reality, these sculptural elements are derived from plant disease: they are tumors grown by certain trees.
 In this way, Anthem integrates a wide array of planetary forces: biological, technological, and imaginary.